JBZoo/CI-Report-Converter/README.md

 ```
 $ php ./vendor/bin/ci-report-converter convert --help
 Description:
-  Convert one report format to another
+  Convert one report format to another one

 Usage:
   convert [options]

 Options:
   -S, --input-format=INPUT-FORMAT    Source format.
-Available options: checkstyle, junit, phpmd-json, phpmnd, pmd-cpd, psalm-json
+Available options: checkstyle, junit, phpmd-json, phpmnd, pmd-cpd, psalm-json [default: "checkstyle"]
   -T, --output-format=OUTPUT-FORMAT  Target format.
-Available options: github-cli, junit, tc-inspections, tc-tests
+Available options: github-cli, junit, tc-inspections, tc-tests [default: "tc-tests"]
-  -N, --suite-name=SUITE-NAME        Set name of root suite
+  -N, --suite-name=SUITE-NAME        Set custom name of root group/suite
-  -I, --input-file[=INPUT-FILE]      Use CLI input (STDIN, pipeline) OR use the option to define filename of source report
+  -I, --input-file[=INPUT-FILE]      File path with the original report format.
+If not set or empty, then the STDIN is used.
-  -O, --output-file[=OUTPUT-FILE]    Use CLI output (STDOUT, pipeline) OR use the option to define filename with result
+  -O, --output-file[=OUTPUT-FILE]    File path with the result report format.
+If not set or empty, then the STDOUT is used.
-  -R, --root-path[=ROOT-PATH]        If option is set all absolute file paths will be converted to relative
+  -R, --root-path[=ROOT-PATH]        If option is set, all absolute file paths will be converted to relative once.
   -F, --tc-flow-id[=TC-FLOW-ID]      Custom flowId for TeamCity output
   -h, --help                         Display this help message
   -q, --quiet                        Do not output any message